 Science-U offers a residential option for many of our high school camps!
 This option is especially useful and popular for those campers from out of the State College area.
 See below for details on how to make your campus stay enjoyable!

 Housing Arrangements: Our campers stay overnight in campus residential halls.
 The university housing department decides which residence hall, and it can vary from year to year.
 Most often the rooms are doubles, and campers will have a roommate of the same gender, close to their age.
 Girls and boys are separated either by adjacent buildings or by floors of the same building.
 Bathrooms are on the same floor, but not in the rooms.
-The campers who came last year as resident campers really enjoyed the “residential life” experience!
+The campers who came last time as resident campers really enjoyed the “residential life” experience!